 Whatever a site does for normal analysis job it does the same thing for the test jobs.

-- 100% default cache simple ROOT script reads sequentially 100% of events with TTreeCache set to default value of 30MB.
+- 10% default cache reads random sequential 10% of events with TTreeCache set to default value of 30MB.

 Results are automatically uploaded to ORACLE database in CERN.
 The DB schema:

 While the most of variables stored are self-explanatory I will try to find time to describe exactly how each of them is obtained.